NEW: Sheriff tells CNN that Deputy Ben Fields regrets what happened

-The 16-year-old girl who was taken to the ground was arrested on a charge called "disturbing schools."
+The 16-year-old student was arrested on a charge called “disturbing schools.”
 A classmate, Niya Kenny, 18, was also arrested on the same charge.

-Kenny told CNN's Don Lemon on Tuesday night the incident started when her math teacher told the other girl to give up her cell phone.
+Kenny said the incident started when her math teacher told the other girl to give up her cell phone.
 The girl refused and defied orders from the teacher and an administrator to leave the classroom.